22 Top Tips for this Plastic Free July10 Jul 2019

 8. Go nude

 Stand up for skin and show your appreciation for naked fruit and vegetables.
 They come in their own wrapping, it’s called peel or skin.
 They've survived the sun, wind and rain, skinny dipping through life.
 Are you telling me they can’t handle the gentle cool air of a supermarket without a Styrofoam bed and cling wrap blanket?
 Ditch the extra layers and only buy carrots rolling around in their birthday suits.
+While you are at it, tell the supermarkets you are done with the unessasary packaging as well.

 9. Wax Better

 As if they weren't already legends enough, bees make wrapping for cheese.
-Beeswax wrappers are easily made or purchased and can cover leftovers, cheese, tofu etc etc.
+Beeswax wrappers are easily made or purchased and can cover leftovers, cheese, tofu etc etc. There are also vegan & silicon options

 10. Balloons Blow